 Peter especially liked to go crabbing in the rocks along the shore to the east of the cottages.
 “The crabbing I did was for my dear Grandmother Delia,” he wrote.
 “She was as round as she was tall, and the sound of joy in her voice as I brought the bucket of crabs into the cottage was a sound I still hear today.
 My son, Justin, laughs just like her.
 An infectious laugh that was heard all over the island as she visited with her many friends on a summer evening at their cottages.”

 And how many other people lived there?
 It varied, of course.
 As near as I can tell, they started coming and staying in tents and small shacks early in the 20th century.
 Alvin Waite of Salters Point owned the island, and in 1913 started building the causeway – a project that took nearly a dozen years to finish, but certainly would have made serious construction on the island easier.
 East Beach Road was made macadam in 1915 and West Beach Road in 1925, an indication of the level of development along the nearby beaches.
-Nickolas S. Salivera purchased the island in 1929.
-By the 1940s – if not earlier – there were at least a few hundred hundred people there, for when the state went to take over they asked for the tax records for January of 1954 and these showed 81 buildings, all on property owned by Nickolas and his brother, Kostas.
+Nickolas S. Salivera purchased the island in 1935.
+By the late 1940s -there were at least a few hundred people there, for when the state went to take over they asked for the tax records for January of 1954 and these showed 81 buildings, all on property owned by Nickolas and his brother, Kostas.
 And besides these buildings, many people erected tents.

 Peter wrote: “The only retail operation was Nick the Greek’s dance hall and bar, which I think was located on the right as you entered the island. . . .
 I remember distinctly that if you got out the back door of the dance hall, you could plummet on the steep boulder rocks that were on the right side of the island.
 The island was high on that side and it was difficult to climb up to the top rim of the island.
 The other side housed the sandy beach and the perimeter road that gave you access to all of the little lanes that cottages and shacks were built along.”